WasmEdge/WasmEdge/docs/book/en/src/frameworks/mesh/dapr.md

 cd ../
 ```

-The second set of commands creates the alternative microservices for the embedded WasmEdge approach.
+The second set of commands create the alternative microservices for the embedded WasmEdge function.

 ```bash
 # Build the grayscale WebAssembly functions, and deploy them to the sidecar projects